History of taxidermy: Rowland Ward studio

-In the late 1800s, British taxidermists established the Rowland Ward studio was established in London; the individuals who worked there are credited with many improved methods in taxidermy.
-It was at Ward's that the Lion and Tiger struggle (despite its unnatural display of history) was designed and mounted, then considered the finest animal exhibit of ancient or modern times.
+In the late 1800s, British taxidermists established the Rowland Ward studio in London; the individuals who worked there are credited with many improved methods in taxidermy.
+It was at Ward's that the Lion and Tiger struggle (despite its unnatural display of history) was designed and mounted, and was then considered the finest animal exhibit of ancient or modern times.
 This display was initially moved to an exhibit in Paris, but was soon returned to the Sydenham Crystal Palace in London.

-Jules Verieaux
+Jules Verreaux

-Following the creation of the Lion and Tiger exhibit, a prominent French taxidermist named Jules Verieaux mounted another animal group, though different in design.
+Following the creation of the Lion and Tiger exhibit, a prominent French taxidermist named Jules Verreaux mounted another animal group, though different in design.
 Entitled The Courier, the display depicted the figure of an Arab man (presumably formed from some type of wax) seated upon a stuffed camel being attacked by two lions.
 This spectacle was first exhibited at the Paris Fair of 1867 and was later purchased by the American Museum of Natural History.
-Like the Lion and Tiger display, Verieaux's work – along with those of other European taxidermists such as Edwin Ward – demonstrated the development of taxidermy into its modern form as its artists paid a greater deal of attention to animals’ anatomical movements and features.
+Like the Lion and Tiger display, Verreaux's work – along with those of other European taxidermists such as Edwin Ward – demonstrated the development of taxidermy into its modern form as its artists paid a greater deal of attention to animals’ anatomical movements and features.